-Students responding in the affirmative that they have a current pending or closed referral case regarding an instance of serious misconduct will have all relevant information regarding the incident fully considered by members of a review committee.
+Students responding in the affirmative that they have a current pending or closed referral case regarding an instance of serious misconduct will have all relevant information regarding the incident fully considered by members of a review panel.

-The review committee will be announced annually and will be convened by the Office of Enrollment and Student Success.
+The review panel will be announced annually and will be convened by the Office of Enrollment Management.
 The following representatives will be required to review all information regarding any disclosures:

 - 1. Associate Vice President of Student Well-being and Dean of Students (or) designee - 2.
-Deputy Title IX Coordinator (or) designee

-The review committee will fully review all documentation available.
-It is the responsibility of the incoming student to provide all relevant documentation and to complete a waiver allowing a university representative to speak with those deemed to have additional information that would assist the review committee in determining the case, including officials at any prior institutions.
+Deputy Title IX Coordinator (or) designee - 3.
+Office of Admissions' senior leadership representative to speak with those deemed to have additional information that would assist the review panel in making a determination about the case, including officials at any prior institutions.
 Failure to disclose all associated information or sign waivers to obtain relevant records could result in a stay on enrollment until all documentation is provided, revocation of an offer of admission, or disqualification from participation in interscholastic athletics.
-Members of the review committee maintain the right to contact previous institutions/organizations or request documentation from police or other public agencies via open records request to further investigate the incident(s) in question.
+Members of the review committee maintain the right to contact previous institutions/organizations or request documentation from police or other public agencies via open-records request to further investigate the incident(s) in question.